Pitted Keratolysis: A foot skin bacteria

 Symptoms of Pitted Keratolysis

 It is characterized by small, crater-like pits on the skin surface and is often associated with a foul odor.
-Small, round depressions (or “pits”) that are typically 1–2 mm in diameter.
-Sometimes they appear as group together, creating larger patches.
+Small, round depressions (or “pits”) that are typically 1–2 mm in diameter form.
+Sometimes they group together, creating larger patches.

 The affected areas may appear white due to maceration, or develop a reddish-brown tint over time.

-The bacteria break down keratin and produce sulfur compounds, which cause a strong, musty or cheesy smell.
+The bacteria break down keratin and produce sulfur compounds, which causes a strong, musty or cheesy smell.

 Tenderness or mild discomfort, though pain is usually not a prominent feature.